-Up until a few years ago, there was no direct train from Mumbai to Pondicherry, an atmospheric ocean-side French colony that's one of the top Tamil Nadu travel destinations.
+Up until a few years ago, there was no direct train from Mumbai to Pondicherry, an atmospheric ocean-side French colony that's one of the top travel destinations in and around Tamil Nadu.
 It was necessary for passengers to go via Bangalore or Chennai and change trains, or go as far as the nearest station (Villupuram Junction, about an hour from Pondicherry).
-Fortunately, there is now a direct option.
+Fortunately, there's now a direct option.

 What You Should Know